sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-useful-information/going-live/index.md

 normally be from the root domain to your www subdomain.

 <info>
-If you are already using on another site the domain that you are planning to use for your marketplace, please contact support before making any DNS record changes.
+If you are already using the domain you plan to use for your marketplace on another site, please contact support before making any DNS record changes.
 This will ensure a smooth transition and avoid unnecessary down time in your domain property.
 </info>

 ### Configure your subdomain DNS record: For **www** or any other subdomain.